wayne-xyz/Dualsense-ALOHA/README.md

 ```

 #### Error 2:
-Current version of bigym is dependent on the mujoco version 3.1.5 which not works on the python 3.13.2 , but works on the python 3.11.11.
-I did not tried on other python version.
-3.11.11 works For me
+Current version of bigym is dependent on the mujoco version 3.1.5 which not works on the python 3.13.2 , but works on the python 3.12.9 I did not tried on other python version.
+3.12.9 works For me

+## Citation

+@article{chernyadev2024bigym,
+  title={BiGym: A Demo-Driven Mobile Bi-Manual Manipulation Benchmark},
+  author={Chernyadev, Nikita and Backshall, Nicholas and Ma, Xiao and Lu, Yunfan and Seo, Younggyo and James, Stephen},
+  journal={arXiv preprint arXiv:2407.07788},
+  year={2024}
+}